eceelango/BIT--VSD-FPGA-Mini-Maze/README.md

 ---

 ---
-# ⚙️VSDSquadron FM FPGA - Software Installation Guide
+# VSDSquadron FM FPGA - Software Installation Guide

 This guide helps you set up the **VSDSquadron FPGA Mini (FM)** board on your system and run your first project.